+Of course.
+If circumstances arise that make you unable to keep the appointment then you have to inform us by phone at least 72 hours in advance, or you will lose your deposit.
 Please, consider, you do not pay for the tattoo itself, but you hire the time of the tattoo artist.
 Moreover, our tattoo artists make you a unique tattoo, which needs unique plan.
 Until the day your tattooing process starts, we create the necessary plans.
 You are not charged for it separately.
 After making your appointments, if you decide to cancel your order, we cannot pay your deposit back, but if you decide to have your tattoo made after all, for another 12 months we comprise your deposite in.
 Our price bid is valid for 12 months after starting the tattoo sessions.

 May I bring someone with me to the appointment?